 I have many homes—I grew up in Nagpur, India; came of age in Providence, Rhode Island; and currently, I live in New York City.
 My one permanent home, however, is in front of the screen.

 I have a B.A. with Honors in Modern Culture and Media from Brown University, and an M.A. in Specialized Arts Journalism from the University of Southern California, where I was an Annenberg Fellow.

-I like writing about movies, culture, and politics.
+I like writing about movies, arts, and culture.
 My work has been published in The New York Times, Film Comment, Village Voice, Reverse Shot, Sight & Sound, the Criterion Collection, the British Film Institute, Cultured Magazine, CinemaScope, and The New York Review of Books, among other publications.
 I have also served on the selection committees for the Mumbai Film Festival and the Berlin Critics’ Week.

 I was invited to the Talent Press program at the 2019 Berlinale and the Critics’ Academy at the 2017 New York Film Festival.
 I’m the recipient of a 2018 National Arts and Entertainment Journalism Award for my audio story, “Demystifying Bollywood.”